treardon17/react-transition-router/README.md

 A unique path that determines the URL to a `component`

 #### component: REQUIRED
 The element that will be available at the `path`.
-Should be an anonymous function that returns the component you want.
+Should be an instance of the component you want to render.

 #### exact
 If `exact` is set to `true`, the exact url given as a prop must be entered into the address bar in order to get to that page.
 If `exact` is set to `false`, then if the url in the address bar matches the url given as a prop and then some, then the page that is closest to the url in the address bar will be given.